rdlabo-team/capacitor-firebase-analytics/README.md

-# This development is finished.
+# This development is closed.
 We reccomend https://github.com/capacitor-community/firebase-analytics

 # capacitor-firebase-analytics